If you have any further questions, don't hesitate to GET IN TOUCH.

 WHO IS THE EDITOR?

 Andrew Halloway joined the Good News Fellowship as Editor in 2007 and his first issue was the October 2007 edition.
-He has 28 years of experience in Christian publishing.
+He has over 30 years of experience in Christian publishing.
 He worked for CWR (Crusade for World Revival) as an editor and writer for four years and for CPO (Christian Publishing and Outreach) as editorial manager and then publishing manager for eight years.
 At New Life Publishing, where he was editorial manager for five years, he was Editor of another evangelistic newspaper, New Life, and Deputy Editor of the official monthly magazines of two national church denominations.
-He is married to Mandy, has two daughters and lives in Nottingham.
-If you would like to contact Andrew, email the Editorial Department through the form on the Contact section of this website, or write to: Good News Editor, PO Box 9831, Nottingham NG2 9JN.
+He is married, has two daughters and lives in Nottingham.
+If you would like to contact Andrew, email the Editorial Department through the form on the Contact section of this website.

-Every month, the Good News Fellowship places Good News, free of charge, into nearly half of the prisons in the country - where chaplains request it.
+Every month, the Good News Fellowship places Good News, free of charge, into over half of the prisons in the country - where chaplains request it - and in several Christian rehab centres.
 This vital and effective ministry is entirely supported by gifts.
 Donations to this ministry are welcome and, if you are a UK income or capital gains tax payer, you can gift aid your donation at no cost to you.
 This means that we can recover the tax you have already paid on your gift.
-Cheques should be made payable to 'Good News Support' and sent to: Phill Bounds, Good News Support, 9 Alderfen Close, Shelton Lock, Derby DE24 9QQ.
+Cheques should be made payable to 'Good News Fellowship UK' and sent to: Phill Bounds, Good News Support, 9 Alderfen Close, Shelton Lock, Derby DE24 9QQ.

 Please ask for a gift aid declaration form and, if you wish to pay by bank transfer, our bank account details.
-Tel: 01332 702742.
+Tel: 01332 702742 or email: email@example.com.
+If you would like to support this ministry in prayer, you can receive our bi-monthly newsletter which contains updates on prison outreach - again contact Phill Bounds for details.

 COUNCIL OF REFERENCE